-a.
-Prior to assuming the duties of RSO or RSM, the prospective appointee shall successfully complete initial qualification training at the NAVSEADET RASO or an approved RSM course provided by Marine Corps Logistics Command (MARCORLOGCOM).
-Courses offered and required by RASO can be found in reference (d), Section II.
-Additionally, RSOs and RSMs shall attend radiation safety program training provided by the USMC Senior Health Officer (SHO).
-All RPAs shall be trained annually by the responsible RSO/RSM.

-b.
-Each military gamma radiographer and radiographer's assistant shall successfully complete the Radiographic Operator Course (A-701-0032) at Service Schools Command, San Diego, CA.

-c.
-Civilian radiographers shall successfully complete the radiation safety training specified in their individual application for a NRMP to conduct gamma radiography.
+- a.
+Prior to assuming the duties of RSO or RSM, the prospective appointee shall successfully complete initial qualification training at the NAVSEA DET RASO or an approved RSM course provided by MARCORLOGCOM.
+Courses offered and required by NAVSE DET RASO can be found in reference (e), Section II.
+Additionally, RSOs and RSMs shall attend Radiation Affairs Support Program (RASP) training provided by the USMC Senior Health Officer (SHO).
+All RPAs shall be trained annually by the responsible RSO/RSM. - b.
+Each military gamma radiographer and radiographer's assistant shall successfully complete the Radiographic Operator Course (A-701-0032) at Service Schools Command, San Diego, CA. - c.
+Civilian radiographers shall successfully complete the radiation safety training specified in their individual application for a NRMP to conduct gamma radiography. - d.

-d.
 All gamma radiographers will receive formal training on local command operating and emergency procedures and annual refresher training in radiation safety procedures and regulations specified and described in their individual application for a NRMP to conduct gamma radiography.